 Basheerah Enahora, MBA.
 MS. RD.
 LDN.

 Basheerah is a holistic- focused registered dietitian.
-Her practice is open and currently seeing clients virtually for 1:1 and group sessions.
+Her practice, BE Nutrition, is open and currently seeing clients virtually for 1:1 and group sessions.
 She might even accept insurance so be sure to ask.
 She regularly shows up on Instagram with simple recipes and health tips.

 Jerlyn Jones, MS. RDN.
 LD.